EhabShahat/MKexam/EASTER_EGG.md

 - Real-time updates when adding/removing blocks
 - Loading states and error handling

-### 🤫 Keep It Secret!
+### 🤫 Keep It Special!

-This is an easter egg feature - it's not meant to be discovered by regular users.
-Only share the `/eg` URL and password with trusted super admins.
+This is an easter egg themed admin feature - it combines the fun of easter eggs with serious admin functionality.
+Only authenticated admins can access `/admin/eg`.

 ### 📝 Example Use Cases